AarshBatra/biteSizedAQ/2.air.pol.units.explainer/README.md

 ### Understanding ppm and Health Impacts

-The health effects of pollutants measured in ppm vary significantly based on their chemical properties and mechanisms of action.
+Similar to ppb, the health effects of pollutants measured in ppm vary significantly based on their chemical properties and mechanisms of action.
 Each pollutant’s unique characteristics determine its potential to cause harm, even at the same concentration.

 #### **Carbon Dioxide (CO2):**